jzaccone/SlidingMenu-aar/README.md

 How to use
 ========

-For example we used [SlidingMenu](https://github.com/jfeinstein10/SlidingMenu/) library
+For example we use [SlidingMenu](https://github.com/jfeinstein10/SlidingMenu/) library

 Create a github repo
 --------